Intimacy / Chambres d'Amis

 Friendly attention from a stranger in a bar.
 The stroke of the cashier’s hand when giving change.
 The silent understanding with a loved one.
 Intimacy is a much sought after yet hard to find value.
 It is taken for granted and yet we cherish it as a rarity.
 We feel intimacy in the body’s safety, in spiritual anchoring, in the love, sex, and attention of those close to us.
 We experience it in a negative sense when accidentally interrupting a situation or conversation not meant for us, or the failed reproductions of intimacy on Facebook, in dating programs or the genre of reality TV.
-For this exhibition,

 Alongside the exhibition, Marres organised a Chambres d’Amis as a tribute to Jan Hoet, who made fame in 1986 by showing artworks in private homes in Ghent.
 Six artists created works for homes in the centre of Maastricht.
 The houses were open in the first month of the exhibition.
 The works of Chambres d’Amis moved into the exhibition at Marres.

 Amie Dicke, Emily Jacir, Birthe Leemeijer, Keetje Mans, Nishiko, Petra Stavast, Sanne Vaassen and Roy Villevoye.